rnestler/sps-speaker-notes/day-2/speaker-notes-7.md

 fontsize: 20pt
 ---

-# Jan Werthand Christopher Wetekamp — Even if we desperatly want to, we do not always need Deep Learning
+# Jan Werth and Christopher Wetekamp — Even if we desperatly want to, we do not always need Deep Learning

 14:25 - 14:55